MRxO11/RedOps/README.md

 - Metasploit exploitation control
 - Vulnerability scanning pipelines
 - Post-exploitation modules
-- Custom Textual-based terminal UI
+- Custom Textual based terminal UI
 - Modular and extensible architecture
+- Fun part is it consist of multiple themes use which one you like
 ---

 ## Main dashboard